Board Members

 Biographies of Board Members

-President -- Randy Akee, UCLA.
+Past President - Randy Akee, UCLA.

 Randall Akee is an associate professor in the Department of Public Policy and American Indian Studies at UCLA.
 Prior to that, Dr. Akee was an Assistant Professor of Economics at Tufts University.
 Dr. Akee completed his doctorate at Harvard University in June 2006.
 Dr. Akee is an applied microeconomist and has worked in the areas of Labor Economics, Economic Development and Migration.
 He has conducted research on the determinants of migration and human trafficking, the effect of changes in household income on educational attainment and obesity, the effect of political institutions on economic development and the role of property institutions on investment decisions.
 He has conducted research on several American Indian reservations, Canadian First Nations, and Pacific Island nations in addition to working in various Native Hawaiian communities.
 His research has been published in top general interest economics journals and top field journals such as the American Economic Review, American Economics Journal: Applied Economics, Journal of Economic Perspectives, Journal of Development Economics, Journal of Law and Economics.
 Additionally, Dr. Akee has published in discipline specific journals such as Demography, American Indian Cultural and Research Journal, Journal of American Indian Education, and International Indigenous Policy Journal.
 Dr. Akee also spent several years working for the State of Hawaii Office of Hawaiian Affairs Economic Development Division.
 He is a research fellow at the Harvard Project on American Indian Economic Development and the Center for Effective Global Action at UC Berkeley.
 He also serves on the National Advisory Council on Race, Ethnic, and Other Populations at the US Census Bureau.
 He is also a Research Associate at the National Bureau of Economic Research.